-Two different names had been written on a small piece of paper.
-There were two dates, two ages, two places and two causes of death.
+I had written two different names on a small piece of paper.
+There were two dates, two ages, two places and two causes of death:

 September 9.
 Manzoor Ahmed, 38.
 Bandipora.
 Shepherd shot dead by Rashtriya Rifles on his way home from the pastures.